hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step6-validation.md

-TODO: Waiting for Katacoda instance of K8s v1.15+ put in index.json
-      {
-        "title": "Validate Declaration of Resource",
-        "text": "step6-validation.md",
-        "code": "clear.sh"
-      },

-Let's try a new Thermometer resourse that defines a different city, such as:
+Let's try a new Thermometer resource that defines a different city, such as:

 `ccat gothenburg-thermometer.yaml`{{execute}}